The business case of portfolio management

 Portfolio Management is becoming rapidly an important tool for managing complex project environments.
 Also, in my domain, innovation management, portfolio management is introduced to manage innovation in a structured way to increase chances of success.

-The benefits of Portfolio Management are commonly summarised as following .:
+The benefits of Portfolio Management are commonly summarized as following .:

 - Better strategic alignment